Catriona MacColl: Career

-MacColl is recognised for her work on European television and film, mainly in Italy.
-She has gained somewhat of a cult status, by horror fans, because of her career as an Italian horror actress.

-MacColl began her career in the late 1970s, making her debut in the French romantic drama Le dernier amant romantique, in which she received a small role.
-In 1979, she received her first leading role in Lady Oscar, a historical drama directed by Jacques Demy based on the manga Rose of Versailles by Riyoko Ikeda.
+MacColl began her career in the late 1970s, making her debut in the French romantic drama Le Dernier Amant romantique, directed by Just Jaeckin, in which she received a small role.
+In 1975, she starred in a touring production of Death of a Salesman in her native Britain.
+The same year, she was in the company of the Théâtre national de Nice.

+In 1979, she received her first leading role in Lady Oscar, a historical drama directed by Jacques Demy based on the Japanese manga The Rose of Versailles by Riyoko Ikeda.
 According to MacColl, because Lady Oscar was not widely released in Europe, her career stalled: "I met all kinds of incredible French directors and of course they all knew Jacques.
 And they would all say: 'Oh, you’re the girl who played the lead in the Demy film that never came out?'
+So, they all knew who I was, but that really didn’t help me."

+Gates of Hell trilogy

-So, they all knew who I was, but that really didn’t help me."Following her part in the drama Le fils puni, she appeared in the first of director Lucio Fulci's 'The Gates of Hell Trilogy', City of the Living Dead, playing the role of Mary Woodhouse, with Christopher George.
-MacColl was hesitant to do City of the Living Dead, because the script was badly written.
+She appeared in the first of director Lucio Fulci's Gates of Hell trilogy, City of the Living Dead.
+MacColl was hesitant to do City of the Living Dead, because she felt the screenplay was badly written.
 "It seemed to me like a series of special effects without a story," she said in an interview in 2011.
 She called her agent to seek his advice.
 He told her to "take the film, because nobody is going to see it anyway."
 MacColl says her agent turned out to be wrong about that.

-In her second role in the trilogy, The Beyond, she plays the role of Liza Merril, a young woman who inherits an infamous hotel in Louisiana only to discover that beneath it lies one of the seven doors to Hell.
-MacColl has stated that The Beyond is her favorite film of the trilogy, because she enjoyed working with the cast and crew, especially David Warbeck, and because it was filmed in New Orleans.
-The final film of the trilogy was The House by the Cemetery, in which she played Lucy Boyle, the mother and wife of a family who move into an old house, unaware that someone or something lives in the basement.
-MacColl did not originally plan to work in films with such a violent nature, as she had thought that they would not attract an audience, but is proud of the worldwide recognition the trilogy has received, as well as its growing fanbase over the years.

-MacColl was asked by Fulci to appear in The New York Ripper, but she declined.
+She subsequently starred in the other films of the trilogy, The Beyond and The House by the Cemetery (both 1981).
+She was asked by Fulci to star in his next film The New York Ripper, but she declined.